Disclosures

 Selected International Fund’s performance benefited from an IPO purchase in 2010.
 After purchase, the IPO rapidly increased in value.
 Davis Advisors purchases shares intending to benefit from long-term growth of the underlying company; the rapid appreciation of the IPO was an unusual occurrence.

 10Fund expense ratio is as of most recent prospectus.
 Lipper Category Average expense ratio is as of most recent quarter end.
 Fund turnover is as of most recent audited financial statement.
 Lipper Category Average turnover is as of most recent quarter end.
-Figures reported are net of reimbursements and may vary in future periods.
+Figures reported are net and may vary in future periods.
 Peer/category data is compiled using Lipper.
-As of March 31, 2012, Selected International Fund had been categorized by Lipper as International Multi-Cap Growth.
+As of March 31, 2023, Selected International Fund had been categorized by Lipper as International Multi-Cap Growth.

 International Multi-Cap Growth funds invest in a variety of market capitalization ranges without concentrating 75% of their equity assets in any one market capitalization range over an extended period of time.
 International multi-cap growth funds typically have an above-average price-to-cash flow ratio, price-to-book ratio, and three year sales-per-share growth value compared to the S&P/ Citigroup World ex-U.S. BMI.